Osiris-Team/AutoPlug-Uploader/README.md

 # AutoPlug-Uploader

 ### What it does?
-It heavily simplifies using update4j to update your java program.
+It simplifies updating your java app via update4j.
 The Uploader will create the needed configuration xml files and upload them together with your jar to github.

 Installation:
  - (Optional) Create a new repository only for your release files